Portal:Aeon/Troubleshooting

 Perform this command inside the desired snapshot if you want it to be pinned as the "newest" snapshot:

-sudo transactional-update rollback
+user $ sudo transactional-update rollback

 Rollback using the Terminal

-sudo snapper list
+user $ sudo snapper list

-sudo transactional-update rollback $NUM
+user $ sudo transactional-update rollback $NUM

 Set hostname

-Set your hostname with the following command, as currently it doesn't work from Gnome Settings yet:
+Set your hostname with the following command, as currently it doesn't work from GNOME settings yet:

-sudo hostnamectl set-hostname <new name>
+user $ sudo hostnamectl set-hostname <new name>

-Reboot and hostname change will take effect.
+Reboot for the change to take effect.

 Steam flatpak opens, but can't start games